bishopcurtisj/honeybee/docs/TO-DO.md

 - [x] Set up the ability for agents to purchase information, for now it will be all or nothing.
 - [x] Add registration function wrappers to experiment.py
 - [ ] Update the functions that call systems so that they can store and include extra params.
+- [ ] Update learning.py to better match other systems
+- [ ] Update the calculations of returns to use a function stored in market so that this change can be made by users easier
+- [ ] Replace components.id with components.agent_id and components.confidence with componenets.risk_aversion
+- [ ] Fix genetic algorithm so that it uses the correct indices rather than hard coded ones that may or may not be wrong.
 ## Requirements for alpha

-- [ ] Work on documentation, start making not of what fields each module requires agents to have.
+- [x] Work on documentation, start making not of what fields each module requires agents to have.
 - [ ] Rewrite agent_constructor.py using new fields
 - [ ] Rewrite test suit and begin debugging